sobyandrew/InterviewPrep/README.md

 # InterviewPrep
-This repository I go through Interview Prep from Cracking the Coding Interview book
+In this repository I go through Interview Prep from Cracking the Coding Interview book.